kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 - Still protects against many network-level attacks.

-- The token can be generated ahead of time and shared with the control-plane node and worker nodes, which can then bootstrap in parallel without coordination.
+- The token can be generated ahead of time and shared with the control-plane node and nodes, which can then bootstrap in parallel without coordination.
 This allows it to be used in many provisioning scenarios.

 **Disadvantages:**